asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/keywords.md

 - <span style="color: #236192; font-size: 20px;">product_list</span>
 	- Comma-separated list of specific files (products).
 Large lists will need to utilize a [POST request](https://en.wikipedia.org/wiki/POST_(HTTP)).
 You can find the product_list values for any file in the GeoJSON (fileID) or JSON (product_file_id) outputs.
 It is also available from CMR, in the granuleUR field.
 It is guaranteed to be a unique indentifier in CMR.
 You can also find the product_list value in Vertex!
 See the [Cookbook page](/api/cookbook) for this Tip & more.
+	- product_list may not be used in conjuction with other keywords, however, it may be used with the output keyword.
 	- Example:
 		- product_list=ALAV2A276512920,
 		S1A_IW_SLC__1SDV_20210614T154839_20210614T154905_038338_048643_D7E4-SLC